th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

-i2cat had a vested interest in RINA and was putting in a lot of development effort with 3 people working on the project: Eduard, Leonardo Bergesio and Miquel Tarzan.
+i2cat had a vested interest in RINA and was putting in a lot of development effort with 3 people working on the project: Eduard, Leonardo Bergesio and Miquel Tarz&aacute;n.
 Nextworks assigned Francesco Salvestrini, an experienced kernel developer to the project.
 From iMinds, the development effort would come from Sander.
 My personal involvement in the project software development was limited, as I still had other ongoing projects (at least until the end of 2014) and my main role would be in the experimentation work, which was only planned start after the initial development phase.

 The project established efficient lines of communications, mostly using Skype and the mailing lists and the implementation work got